 Serve the strained cranberries on the side as a cranberry sauce for guests to top their turkey with, if so desired!

 Place on a platter with a sprig of thyme and a few whole cranberries for a beautifully presented dish!

-This turkey is so flavorful, moist and scrumptious!
+This Cranberry Glazed Turkey Breast is so flavorful, moist and scrumptious!